bishnu9798/INFINITY-CODERS-R1-CIH-2.0/README.md

 If you encounter any issues:
 1. Run the health check: `check-system.bat`
 2. Check the troubleshooting section above
-3. Restart the system: `stop-job-portal.bat` then `start-job-portal.bat`
+3. Restart the system: `stop-freelancer-market-place.bat` then `start-freelancer-market-place.bat`

 ---